 As my professor so eloquently put it, “If you got time to be tongue kissin’ boys, you got time to be readin’.”

 (I feel I should state for the record that at that time in my life, I couldn’t figure out how to get a boy to tongue kiss me.
 Also, I had never heard the phrase “tongue kissing” in my life.)Here's the thing about writing: It's a lot more fun to do other stuff like tongue kissing boys.
 Click To Tweet

 Here’s the thing about a big writing project: It’s a lot more fun to do other stuff like tongue kissing boys.
 But the writing will still need to be done.
 So, if you’ve got time to gallivant around town with any ol’ fella who will kiss you, you’ve got time to write.
-Be honest about how you’re time is spent, and plan out how you will be using your time when you’re in the midst of the big writing project.
+Be honest about how your time is spent, and plan out how you will be using your time when you’re in the midst of the big writing project.
 It will save you so much hurt at the end.

 Now let’s say you’ve followed these five tips.

 And then what?
 Well.
 Okay.
 Here’s the thing.

 You still have to write.